GannettDigital/api-docs/source/includes/_geofence_campaign_metrics.md

 |<internal> markup_type|Only supported value is 'percentage' </internal>|
 |<internal> markup_value|"cost" fields (spend & budget) will be marked up by this pecentage </internal>|

+*Note*: Maximum date range for this API is 31 days.

 ### Response Data Details: